 The Mind Overview

-At the start of the game players receive lives equal to the number of players and a single shuriken.
-At any time during the game a player can raise their hand to suggest a shuriken is played.
+At the start of the game, players receive lives equal to the number of players and a single shuriken.
+At any time during the game, a player can raise their hand to suggest a shuriken is played.
 If all players agree to play a shuriken every player discards their lowest card and play resumes.

-There is no turn order or starting player in The Mind and any player in any order can play one of their cards in to the middle of the table creating the discard pile.
-If a player plays a card and no other players have a lower card then play continues until all players have no cards left.
-If a player did have a card lower than one already played, then a life is lost and all players discard cards that are lower than the one played.
+There is no turn order or starting player in The Mind.
+Any player in any order can play one of their cards.
+If no other players have a lower card, play continues until all players have no cards left.
+If a player did have a card lower than the one played, then a life is lost and all players discard any cards lower than the one played.

-Harmonised Thinking or Number Guessing?
+Harmonised Thinking Or Number Guessing?

-The Mind has been nominated for the 2018 Spiel des Jahres award, alongside Azul and Luxor, and I can see why.
+The Mind was nominated for the 2018 Spiel des Jahres award, alongside Azul and Luxor, and I can see why.
 It offers a single deck of cards that can be taken anywhere and played anywhere.
 The rules are straightforward and the addition of the shuriken and lives are a nice touch to help you through the levels.

-There is a huge sense of joy when you hold off playing a card and another player lays a card that is only two or three lower than yours.
+There is a huge sense of joy when you hold off playing a card and another player plays a card that is only two or three lower than yours.
 On the flip side, when a player plays a card that is two or three higher than a card you own, the sense of disappointment is crushing, but in a good way.
 It makes you want to focus more and harmonise with your fellow players to beat the game.